 With increasing internationalization, entry-level physiotherapists are working with patients and families from a wide variety of backgrounds, experiences, and places.
 Memorizing stereotypes is not what is needed to provide equitable healthcare in these situations.
-Educators are charged with providing opportunities for students to develop intercultural competencies (ICC), including cultural awareness, sensitivity, and humility.
+Educators are charged with providing opportunities for students to develop intercultural competencies (ICC), including awareness, sensitivity, and humility.
 Learning the knowledge and skills related to ICC takes place within and beyond the walls of the classroom and has a profound and lasting impact on a healthcare provider's relationship with their patients.
-Physiotherapy (PT) curricula must teach students to expect, explore and èmbrace differences in caring behaviors among patients and families.
+Physiotherapy (PT) curricula must teach students to expect, explore èmbrace differences in caring behaviors among patients families.
 ICC in healthcare providers supports the provision of individualized, high-quality care in any environment, and can reduce healthcare disparities and promote equitable and inclusive healthcare delivery.

 The purpose of this research is to explore how students develop skills related to ICC and best practices for educators in promoting this development.
 The research included three published studies: one examining the concurrent validity of two measures of ICC, the second explored the development of ICC in 1038 doctor of physiotherapy (DPT) students in 8 programs in the United States of America (US), and the third explored the development of ICC in 182 students in one DPT program.
-Additionally, a manuscript presenting a narrative review of the literature for evidence-based educational strategies to promote the development of ICC in Belgian PT students is forthcoming and preliminary data was presented at the World Physiotherapy Congress, May 2025.
+Additionally, a manuscript presenting a narrative review of the literature for evidence-based educational strategies to promote the development of ICC in PT students was completed.
+A fifth study that explores the development of ICC in Belgian PT students is forthcoming and preliminary data was presented at the World Physiotherapy Congress, May 2025.